Louise-GdeFdeG/MOPSI/README.md

 3. A `training.py` file: this is here our model is trained and saved.
 It is a generic function.

 4. A **trained_network folder**: it contains the training files.
-There is one training file per function in which we call the function defined in `training.py`.
+There is one training file called 'training_function.py' in which we call the code defined in `training.py`.
+There is only one file for all the functions.
+To change the function to approximate, one must change the id_function parameter in constant.py .
 It also contains the trained networks.

-5. A `testing.py`file: this is here our model is tested (plots the function, its approximation and the error).
+5. A `testing.py`file: this is where our model is tested (plots the function, its approximation and the error).
 It is a generic function.

-6. A **testing_network folder**: it contains the testing files.
-There is one testing file per function in which we call the function defined in `testing.py`.
+6. A **testing_network folder**: it contains the testing file, called 'testing_function.py' .
+There is one testing file for all the functions in which we call the function defined in `testing.py`.
+To change the function to approximate, one must change the id_function parameter in constant.py .
+It also contains the trained networks.

 7. A **Meeting_notes folder**: it includes the notes taken during our meetings with our supervisor.